fzuffo/transformaSebrae/README.md

 transformaSebrae
 </h1>

-<p align="justify">A project maked during the First MegaHack Online Powered by Shawee. #AdonisJs #reactjs
+<p align="center">A project maked during the First MegaHack Online Powered by Shawee. #AdonisJs #reactjs.
 This project is a solution for the problema that Sebrae showed.

 </p>